This article was originally posted March 15, 2020. It was updated January 2021.

 We can do this.
 But it is going to take some adjusting away from our lives before Covid-19 to our lives during this pandemic.

 Make some mental shifts for starters:

 We are embarking on a new time in our world where family will go back to being the end-all-be-all – we’ve turned back the clocks about 100 years on family life.

 But it still doesn’t answer that one lingering question: What will we do all day?

 What will a daily schedule during Covid-19 look like?

-During this pandemic, with millions of kids out of school, life is going to look significantly different than it did just a month ago.
+During this pandemic, with millions of kids out of school, life is going to look significantly different than it did last year.

 What we need is a solid daily routine – a schedule – to help us find our footing.
 In a few weeks, you might not need this as much and you’ll have developed your own routine for the days at home.

 But until you come up with your own, here’s my blueprint to work off of.